 Final project reports will be used by the NWMB as the basis for making decisions about the wildlife population in question, if required.
-Final project reports are required by 30 September of the year in which NWSF funding concludes, and should follow the format provided below.
+Final project reports are required by 30 September of the year in which NWRT funding concludes, and should follow the format provided below.

 This report should provide all relevant results and conclusions from the research.
 The final project report should be as detailed as possible, including all technical information.
 There is no page limitation for final project reports.
+The final project report should also include a report by one or more Inuit participants (if applicable) on the operations and results of the project.
+If these participants choose not to provide a report, evidence should be provided that the opportunity to do so was available.
+A template report, with example questions for discussion is attached as Appendix I to this guide.

-All NWSF final project reports will be uploaded to the NWMB's website.
+All NWRT final project reports will be uploaded to the NWMB's website.